ClimateMatchAcademy/course-content/projects/docs/daily_guide_for_projects.md

 On Day 7, the curriculum of the course will start shifting from topics surrounding physical climate phenomena to issues of socio-economic impact as well as mitigation and adaptation strategies.
 This is a good point to start thinking about the impact the research topic you are studying as part of your project has on ecosystems and communities.

-### DAY 8
+### SESSION 8
 _Wednesday, 26th July (PM) for groups in timezone slots 2 and 5_
 _Thursday, 27th July (AM) for groups in timezone slots 1, 3, and 4_

-**Professional Development:** Spend the first 30 minutes of project time by watching the interview about [Climate Science Psychology & Communication](https://climatematchacademy.github.io/professional_development/climate_psychology.ipynb) and discussing the topic within your project group using the provided prompts.
-As agreed during introductions on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.
+**Professional Development:** Watch the interview about [Climate Science Psychology & Communication](https://climatematchacademy.github.io/professional_development/climate_psychology.html) and use the provided prompts to discuss the topic within your project group for 15 minutes.
+As agreed during introductions on W1D1, one project group in the pod should do this during the first 30 minutes of the project block, while the other should leave this for the last 30 minutes of the block.
+Also as decided on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.

 Continue working on your project and start thinking about your conclusions.

-The project submission form you will complete tomorrow also includes a question about your interest in potentially **continuing your project after the course**.
-Please take a moment to [read about this opportunity](https://climatematchacademy.github.io/projects/docs/continuing_your_project_after_the_course.md) and discuss it with your teammates and Teaching Assistants.
+The project submission form you will complete tomorrow also includes a question about your interest in potentially **continuing your project after the course** as a Climatematch Impact Scholar.
+Please take a moment to [read about this opportunity](https://climatematchacademy.github.io/projects/docs/continuing_your_project_after_the_course.html) and discuss it with your teammates and Teaching Assistants.

-### DAY 9
+### SESSION 9
 _Thursday, 27th July (PM) for groups in timezone slots 2 and 5_
 _Friday, 28th July (AM) for groups in timezone slots 1, 3, and 4_

 Tie up loose ends and prepare a short slideshow about your project!

-At the end of this project block, you should submit your slides via **LINK TBD**.
+At the end of this project block, you should submit your slides via **[this Airtable link](https://airtable.com/shr7EAY3x39x8swZu)**.

 Keep in mind that you will be giving a live presentation of your project to your megapod peers after the final tutorial block on 28th July.